-- For in-person courses and online courses that do not run the full semester (e.g. month-long online classes), the registration deadline is the day before class begins, unless an earlier deadline is requested by the education partner.
+- For in-person courses and online courses that do not run the full semester (e.g. month-long online classes), the registration deadline is the day before class begins, unless an alternate deadline is requested.

-- For online courses that run the full semester, the registration deadline is set halfway through the semester, unless an alternate deadline is requested.
+- For asynchronous online courses that run the full semester, the registration deadline is set approximately halfway through the semester, unless an alternate deadline is requested.

 Education Partners should proactively communicate ASPDP deadlines on their websites and in their communications.
-If participants register with you but do not complete their registration with ASPDP prior to the registration deadline, they will not be eligible for A+ or P credit for that class.
+If participants register with the partner organization but do not complete their registration with ASPDP prior to the registration deadline, they will not be eligible for A+ or P credit for that class.

 Non-DOE Education Partners may choose to charge a course fee.
-Your course fee should be noted on the proposal submission, and should not exceed $400 per course.
-If you charge a fee for your course then you are responsible for collecting the payments from participants.
+Your course fee should be noted on the proposal submission, and we recommend not exceeding $400 for a three-credit course.
+If you charge a fee for your course, you are responsible for collecting the payments from participants.

-ASPDP also charges participants a course fee based on the number of course credits.
+ASPDP also charges participants an administrative course fee based on the number of course credits.
 ASPDP will include both the ASPDP course fee and the Education Partner’s fee (if applicable) in the course details on our website.